 Grades will not be adjusted based on need.
 Extra assignments to improve grades will NOT be permitted.
-Tests, Connect, and/or in-class assignments will not be reweighted.
+Tests will not be reweighted.
 It is important to monitor your own performance.
 Remember: You are responsible for your grades in this course.